annabelle-z-li/annabelle-z-li/README.md

 "How do the architectural and computational constraints of AI music transcription models affect their ability to accurately represent the full range of musical information — including pitch, rhythm, dynamics, and instrumentation — and what are the implications for making these tools accessible and useful in real musical contexts?"

+### Why This Question Is Worth Asking

+Most AMT research is evaluated on clean, monophonic audio in controlled settings — a single piano note at a time, recorded in a studio.
+Real music is messier: layered instruments, expressive timing, dynamics that shift phrase by phrase.
+The gap between benchmark performance and what a working musician actually needs is rarely discussed, and almost never measured from a musician's perspective.

+I'm approaching this from both sides — as someone who builds the tools *and* someone who plays the music.
+That dual vantage point surfaces problems that a purely technical evaluation might miss.

 This question matters to me because when I try to transcribe the music I love, I always find it to be tedious and time-consuming.
 But I and many other researchers believe that AI could be the solution to this, like the recent research on Automatic Music Transcription (AMT).
 I know that there has been some tension between AI generation and music, as well as all art in general; but I believe that using AI as a tool for music can help budding musicians such as myself on our path, maybe even senior musicians.
 Thank you for reading :)

 [Read the paper-in-progress](https://github.com/annabelle-z-li/AI-research-level-2/blob/main/PAPER.md)